Tritlo/DockerizedMurmur/README.md

     docker murmur restart

-## Custom ssl
+## Custom SSL

-To use your own ssl certificate instead of having murmur autogenerate one, update
+To use your own SSL certificate instead of having murmur autogenerate one, update

     #sslCert=